tbm00/Command64/README.md

 #       checkOnPlayer: "ARGUMENT"
 #       ifNoSpaceConsoleCommands:
 #         - "msg <argument> &4You do not have space in your inventory..."
-# You can add an onlineCheck to any customCommandEntry, that confirms ARGUMENT or SENDER is
+# You can add an onlineCheck to any customCommandEntry, that confirms "ARGUMENT" or "SENDER" is
 #   online before running the consoleCommands.
 If they are offline, any defined backup commands
 #   will run.
 Use this module on any customCommandEntry:
 #     onlineCheck: